Double-layered vacuum bubbles and cosmological phase transitions: Introduction

-In models with multiple metastable vacua, the landscape becomes richer, allowing for the coexistence of quantum tunneling, flyover, and classical vacuum decay mechanisms.
+In models with multiple metastable vacua, the landscape becomes richer, allowing for the coexistence of quantum tunneling and classical vacuum decay mechanisms.
 Depending on the potential structure and the physical conditions of the early Universe, a metastable vacuum can decay via one or more of these processes, leading to complex bubble configurations, such as double-layered vacuum bubbles.
 These multi-step or multi-channel decay processes can significantly modify the dynamics of phase transitions, influencing wall-related physics, collisions, and the resulting field configurations.

 In this work, we investigate flyover vacuum decay in scalar field theories with multiple vacua, focusing on the formation, evolution, and interactions of double-layered vacuum bubbles.
-We adopt a semiclassical approach with initial velocity fluctuations, and numerically simulate bubble formation, collisions, and the formation of trapped regions.
+We adopt flyover vacuum decay with initial velocity fluctuations, and numerically simulate bubble formation, collisions, and the formation of trapped regions.
 Our study aims to characterize the distinct dynamics of double-layered bubbles, compare them with standard single-wall transitions, and explore their implications for cosmological observables such as gravitational waves.
 The paper is organized as follows.
-In Sec.
-II, we introduce the mechanism for the formation of double-layered bubbles and the semiclassical approach.
-In Sec.
-III, we present numerical results on the formation and evolution of double-layered bubbles.
-Sec.
-IV provides the conclusion and discussion.
+In Sec. \ref{sec:mechanism}, we introduce the mechanism for the formation of double-layered bubbles and the flyover vacuum decay.
+In Sec. \ref{sec:dynamics}, we present numerical results on the formation and evolution of double-layered bubbles.
+Sec. \ref{sec:conclusion} provides the conclusion and discussion.